 What matters is that the pace and the operational system align.
 Speed without system creates chaos.
 System without speed might leave revenue on the table.
 Speed within system creates sustainable performance that compounds over years rather than burning out in months.

-No—speed is valuable when used within sustainable operational limits.
+No - speed is valuable when used within sustainable operational limits.
 The issue isn't the tool's speed but whether agencies use that speed to take on unsustainable volumes.
-Fast tools within portfolio size limits create efficiency gains without chaos.
+Fast tools within portfolio size limits create genuine efficiency gains without the accompanying management chaos.

-How do agencies resist pressure to maximize fast-tool advantages?
+2. How do agencies resist the pressure to maximize fast-tool advantages?

-By setting portfolio limits before adopting fast tools, pricing per value rather than per hour, and recognizing that maximum revenue isn't the same as maximum sustainability.
-Fast tools should improve margins, not just increase volume.
+By setting portfolio limits before adopting fast tools, pricing per delivered value rather than per hour, and recognizing that maximum revenue isn't the same as maximum sustainability.
+Fast tools should improve margins on existing work, not primarily serve as justification for taking on more work.

-Yes, when speed is applied to reduce time per obligation within fixed portfolio size rather than to increase total obligations.
-Fast execution of fifteen projects is calmer than slow execution of thirty projects.
+Yes, when speed is applied to reduce time per obligation within a fixed portfolio size rather than to increase total obligations.
+Fast execution of fifteen managed projects is far calmer than slow execution of thirty - the variable that matters is total ongoing obligations, not how quickly each was originally built.